We’re going to walk through how to merge two data frames in R.

 Using cbind() to merge two R data frames

 We will start with the cbind() R function.
-This a simple way to extend two data frames where the rows are in the same order.
+This a simple way to join datasets in R where the rows are in the same order and the number of records are the same.

 Syntax is straightforward – we’re going to use two imaginary data frames here, chicken and eggs: